 - the distance of the industries from the designated shellfish area - the WFD status of the water bodies within which the industries are located - the WFD risk designations associated with the industries and the reasoning behind the designations

-The WFD risk assessment in relation to IPPC licensed industries was updated in 2008 to feed into the draft RBMPs with a further update currently underway (due for completion by November 2009).
-The industries were designated as 'at risk' for a variety of reasons including:
+The WFD risk assessment in relation to IPPC licensed industries was updated in 2008 to feed into the draft RBMPs.
+The industries were designated as 'at risk' for a variety of reasons which are outlined on page 58.